Alex-Sa-Ms/A3M-Messaging_Middleware_With_EO/Tese/Tese/Concepcao do MOM (A3M)/Concepcao de sockets/Concepcao do protocolo de comunicacao.md

 	- **Data (variable length)**: Message content, treated as binary blob.

 [^1] Omitted because the Exon library messages already carry such identifiers.
-### Middleware-level protocol
+### Message Type
-The middleware-level protocol should not be confused with the messaging protocols that high-level sockets implement.
-It can be interpreted as the scope of the messages.
-Currently, the middleware only contemplates a protocol.
-The contemplated middleware-level protocol is related to the sockets.
-However, in the future, new middleware-protocols may be implemented.
-One example could be a protocol related to nodes.
-Having a protocol identifier is useful for modularity, extensibility and efficiency[^3].
-The message type is used to define the content of the extended header.
-Defined message types:
-- **Sockets (`0x01`)**: Messages related to socket operations.
-- **Nodes (`0x02`)**: Messages related to node operations (for future use).
-[^3] Efficiency in routing and message processing based on the header fields.
+The **message type** is essential for determining how to handle each message.
+To keep it compact and organized, we allocate just 1 byte for this purpose.
+Since we don't anticipate the need for additional categories beyond the current ones, we group messages into two categories: node messages and socket messages.
+The first bit of the byte indicates the category: 0 for node messages and 1 for socket messages.
+The remaining 7 bits specify the exact type of message within that category, allowing for up to 128 unique message types per group.
+Since it is unlikely that either group will need all 128 types, we have options for future expansion: (1) reassign 1 or 2 of the 7 bits used for message types to increase the number of groups; or (2) we could simply expand the message type field to 2 bytes.
-# Socket middleware-level protocol
+# Socket messages
 ## Socket messages format
-The socket middleware-level protocol is identified by **`0x01`**.
-It's a symmetrical protocol used by sockets to communicate with each other.
+Socket messages are identified by a 1 in the first bit of the message type field.
+These messages form a symmetrical protocol used by sockets to communicate with each other.
 It is symmetrical because peers do not assume different roles, like client and server.
 ### Extended Header
 The extender header of this protocol includes:
 - **Source Tag (4 bytes)**: tag of the socket that sent the message.